EduardoLopes00/Hokaah-Store/README.md

-# jwt-login-screen
+# Hokaah Store

-This is a project to simulate a basic authentication system using nodeJS with JWT on backend and React in front.
+This is a project to simulate a hokaah store control system.

 More than pratice the auth using JWT, I want to use this project to learn how to configure a project from scratch, both in React and Node.
 This includes setting up all the environment necessary to run the tools that I mentioned below.